United States Regiments & Batteries > Pennsylvania > 26th Pennsylvania Infantry Regiment

 Duty at Harrison’s Landing

-Lieutenant Colonel Wells was replaced by Lieutenant Colonel Rush Van Dyke, and Captain Bodine of Company K was promoted to take over from Major Berry.
+Lieutenant Colonel Wells was replaced by Lieutenant Colonel Rush Van Dyke, and Captain Bodine of Company K was promoted to major.

 August 5 Action at Malvern Hill